jasonhemann/20FA-2800/_labs/intro-and-setup.md

  - My installation failed or seems broken, and I am in a weird state.
 What should I do?

    First, try running `vagrant destroy` and then `vagrant up`.
 This will delete your existing VM and create a new one for you.
 (That's the point of the VM!)
-Again, this process may take 20-30 minutes.
+Again, this process may take a while.
 Just start over and go through the instructions carefully.
 Delete the whole directory with the ACL2s installation and run `vagrant destroy`, and then start again.
 Make sure to download the `Vagrantfile` again too.

+ - I had everything working just fine.
+But my machine ran out of battery/crashed/etc, and now when I follow the steps to open ACL2s in Eclipse, Eclipse opens with an error message saying  "Workspace in use or cannot be created, choose a different one."
+What do I do?

+   Eclipse uses a `.lock` file to prevent multiple Eclipse processes from accessing the same workspace.
+But if you experience a system crash, then it's possible that the `.lock` file did not get removed.
+Go to your workspace and remove it manually.
+Please do not remove this file if a working, running, Eclipse process is in fact ongoing.

  - I am getting error messages about permissions.
 What should I do?